Updated: February 2, 2026

 Tree Service Business Insurance Cost of Professional Liability Coverage by State

-Your professional liability cost varies by state.
-This coverage averages $75 monthly nationwide.
-North Carolina offers the most affordable rates at $65 monthly, while Pennsylvania has the highest costs at $88 monthly.
+Tree service businesses pay an average of $75 per month for professional liability insurance.
+North Carolina has the lowest rates at $65 monthly, while Pennsylvania has the highest at $88 monthly.

 Tree Service Business Insurance Cost of BOP Coverage by State

-Tree service business insurance costs vary most by state when it comes to business owner's policy coverage.
-BOP insurance cost ranges from $164 in North Dakota to $225 in Washington for the same coverage.
+Business owner's policy (BOP) costs vary most by state for tree service businesses.
+BOP insurance costs range from $164 in North Dakota to $225 in Washington.

 Alabama$184